earlfogel/food/README.md

 Serve with strawberries in syrop and sour cream.

-If you can't find dry cottage cheese, you can drain regular cottage cheese and leave out the salt (since there's enough salt in regular cottage cheese).
+If you can't find dry cottage cheese, substitute regular cottage cheese, use just one egg and thicken with flour (2-3 tbsp).
+Also, leave out the salt (since there's enough salt in regular cottage cheese).

 ## Tian de courges